Characters from Prequel.

 - Heroic Willpower: A debatable example, but it's mentioned in-universe that she managed to throw off the effects of Sigrid's mind-control perfume suprisingly quickly - without any outside help no less.

-- Additionally, while captured and being interrogated by her, the Maker® of Cairn Corp® notes how impressive it is that Katia* is successfully resisting Sigrid* .
+- While captured and being interrogated by Sigrid, the Maker® of Cairn Corp® notes how impressive it is that Katia* is successfully resisting Sigrid's* interrogation.

 - Hidden Depths: She's actually surprisingly intelligent.
 She's a quick learner and has an excellent memory to the point of becoming a fluent speaker in multiple languages thanks to a few one night stands which she doesn't even fully remember.
 Also, based on Infiltrate she either has a vengeful streak or a hidden heroic side, as she's determined to not only get her stuff out and leave, but also find evidence for how Sigrid has been mind controlling and manipulating the people of Kvatch